cujoai/lunatik/doc/README.md

 #### `os.time()`

-`os.time()` now takes no arguments and returns the current time in seconds and milliseconds since the UNIX epoch.
+`os.time()` now takes no arguments and returns the current time in seconds and nanoseconds since the UNIX epoch.